vecnet/dl-discovery/Digital-Library-Beta-Changelog-11.03.2015.md

 * Add markers and bounding box objects to layers that can be added, removed or edited programmatically

-* Add point massaging for bounding boxes that wrap the anti-meridian
+* Add point massaging for bounding boxes that wrap the anti-meridian.
+Still requires splitting into single box as per issue.

-* Add map based search button and functionality, needs fixes to UI element and intersection with bounding boxes which are not currently shown due to anti-meridian issues (see issue 12 https://github.com/vecnet/dl-discovery/issues/12)
+* Add map based search button and functionality, needs fixes to UI element(user readable significant digits) and intersection with bounding boxes which are not currently shown due to anti-meridian issues (see above and issue 12 https://github.com/vecnet/dl-discovery/issues/12)